 Students with any bachelor’s degree from an accredited college or university are eligible for entry into the program.
 There are three mandatory prerequisite courses: Introduction to Psychology, Psychopathology, and a course in Statistics or Quantitative Methods of Research, which students must complete prior to beginning coursework.
+A cumulative grade point average of 3.0 on a 4.0 scale for all previous undergraduate and graduate work is required for full acceptance.
 A graduate school entrance examination, preferably the Millers Analogies Test (MAT), is required.
 The Graduate Record Examination (GRE) is also acceptable.

 The Master of Arts in Clinical Counseling program matriculates students during the fall term of each academic year.
 The program curriculum rotates on a three-year cycle, and classes are designed to build on previous coursework.
 Coursework begins by enrolling in Introduction to Counseling (MCC 500).
 Students wishing to begin classes prior to the fall term are permitted to take the interdisciplinary core course Moral Leadership (COR 500) during the spring and/or summer terms.
 Otherwise, students are expected to follow the recommended course sequence, or they may encounter delays in future course selection or practicum and internship assignments.